Skip to content

 What is Trivy?

-Trivy (tri pronounced like trigger, vy pronounced like envy) is a simple and comprehensive scanner for vulnerabilities in container images, file systems, and Git repositories, as well as for configuration issues.
-Trivy detects vulnerabilities of OS packages (Alpine, RHEL, CentOS, etc.) and language-specific packages (Bundler, Composer, npm, yarn, etc.).
-In addition, Trivy scans Infrastructure as Code (IaC) files such as Terraform, Dockerfile and Kubernetes, to detect potential configuration issues that expose your deployments to the risk of attack.
-Trivy is easy to use.
-Just install the binary and you're ready to scan.
+Trivy (pronounced "tri" like trigger and "vy" like envy) is a simple and comprehensive scanner for vulnerabilities in container images, file systems, and Git repositories, as well as for configuration issues.
+Trivy detects vulnerabilities in OS packages (e.g., Alpine, RHEL, CentOS) and language-specific packages (e.g., Bundler, Composer, npm, yarn).
+Additionally, Trivy scans Infrastructure as Code (IaC) files such as Terraform, Dockerfile, and Kubernetes manifests to detect potential configuration issues that could expose your deployments to risk.

 for FILE in *.json; do